-Bottom of root ball on firm soil.
+Bottom of root ball on firm soil

-Planting hole 2-3 times root ball diameter - 4) Plant the fruit-bearing & evergreen shrubs following the same steps as those for planting the tree (above) using 1⁄2 bag of potting mix per shrub or bush. - 5) Choose a spot for your bird feeder station(s) that is at least six feet from the closest tree or limb to help keep squirrels from jumping on the bird feeders.
+Planting hole 2-3 times root ball diameter

+Blustration Copyright & Robert O'Brien - 4) Plant the fruit-bearing & evergreen shrubs following the same steps as those for planting the tree (above) using 1⁄2 bag of potting mix per shrub or bush. - 5) Choose a spot for your bird feeder station(s) that is at least six feet from the closest tree or limb to help keep squirrels from jumping on the bird feeders.
 If possible, pick a location in front of a hall window where students can watch the birds.
 Install the bird feeder station(s) with shepherd hooks and a baffle half way up the pole. - 6) Fill the bird feeders with seed, suet, meal worms, fruit, etc., and then attach each bird feeder to a shepherd's hook. - 7) Install the bird bath and add water to the basin.
 Install the solar fountain.
 Select bird bath location at least 6 feet from trees and bushes so that predators such as house cats cannot ambush the birds in the bird bath. - 8) Choose locations for bird houses (or nesting boxes) that are as far apart as possible while still remaining in the outdoor classroom area.
 If you are installing multiple bluebird boxes, you will want to choose locations at least 50-100 yards apart, preferably so that bluebirds using the two nesting boxes cannot see each other.

-9) Attach bird houses to top of 4" x 4"'s.
+- 9) Attach bird houses to top of 4" x 4"'s.
 Install baffles.
 Dig 1-ft-deep hole to install 4" x 4"'s one foot in the ground to stabilize the bird houses (or nesting boxes).
 Use concrete around the base of the 4"x4" in the hole if needed; if not, then pack dirt back in hole around the base of the 4" x 4".

-- 10) To create the perimeter of your garden, begin by placing a Stake #1 (or flag) in the ground where you want the back left corner to be located against the building. - 11) Place the speed square on the ground against the wall to measure the 90-degree angle needed for the inside of the back left corner of your garden. - 12) Cut the twine into two pieces that are 4 ft long and two pieces that are 14 ft long. - 13) Tie the end of a 4 ft piece of twine and the end of a 14-ft piece of twine to Stake #1. - 14) Place the end of the measuring tape at Stake #1, and follow the edge of the building wall as you measure out 13 ft 8 in to create the first long-side of the garden.
-Place Stake #2 in the ground next to the wall to mark the second back corner.
-Pull the 14 ft long piece of twine from Stake #1 to Stake #2, and tie the end of it to Stake #2 to create a straight line. - again, and then follow the edge of the speed square as you measure out 3 ft 8 in from the wall.
-Place Stake #3 in the ground to create the first short-side of the garden.
-Make sure that the measuring tape stays straight and follows the outer edge of the speed square, so that the inside of the first corner forms a 90-degree angle.
-Pull the 4 ft long piece of twine from Stake #1 to Stake #3, and tie the end of it to Stake #3 to create a straight line.
+- 10) To create the perimeter of your garden, begin by placing Stake #1 (or flag) in the ground where you want the first corner to be located. - 11) Place the speed square on the ground to measure the 90-degree angle needed for the inside of the first corner of your garden. - 12) Cut the twine into two pieces that are 5 ft long and two pieces that are 14 ft long. - 13) Tie the end of a 5 ft piece of twine and the end of a 14 ft piece of twine to Stake #1.

+(See diagram on right) - 14) Place the end of the measuring tape at Stake #1, and follow the edge of the speed square as you measure out 13 ft 8 in to create the first long-side of the garden.
+Place Stake #2 in the ground to mark the second corner.
+Make sure that the measuring tape stays straight and follows the outer edge of the speed square, so that the first corner forms a 90-degree angle.
+Pull the 14 ft long piece of twine from Stake #1 to Stake #2, and tie the end of it to Stake #2 to create a straight line. - again, and then follow the opposite edge of the speed square as you measure out 4 ft 8 in.
+Place Stake #3 in the ground to create the first shortside of the garden.
+Make sure that the measuring tape stays straight and follows the outer edge of the speed square, so that the first corner continues to form a 90-degree angle.
+Pull the 5 ft long piece of twine from Stake #1 to Stake #3, and tie the end of it to Stake #3 to create a straight line.